tochman/cooper_challenge_react/CYPRESS.md

 })
 ```

 So, we define a command called `login` and define it's behaviour.
-This function takes `email` and `password` as arguments, and loggs in.
+This function takes `email` and `password` as arguments, and logs in.
+We can create other custom commands this way to keep our code clean and dry!
+How neat!

 We can now refactor our `user_can_save_data.spec.js`